Accessibility Tools

 Diagnosis

-Diagnosis is made from a complete medical history and physical exam.
-Laboratory tests and a CT scan or MRI of the brain are done to exclude other potential causes.
-In some cases a DaT scan may be recommended.
+Parkinson’s disease is a clinical diagnosis which involves a complete medical history and neurological exam.
+Laboratory tests and brain imaging may be done to exclude other potential causes.
+In some cases, a dopamine transporter scan (DaTscan) may be recommended.

 Medications for dyskinesias:

-• Amantadine: can be taken once or twice a day to control dyskinesias
+• Amantadine can be taken once or twice a day to control dyskinesias.
+Side effects include but are not limited to ankle edema, skin rash, hypotension, worsened cognition and hallucinations.

-• Clozapine: Antipsychotic, used rarely due to increased monitoring necessary on this medication.
-The first 6 months require weekly blood draws with regular blood draws subsequently to monitor for a reduction in neutrophil counts.
+• Clozapine is an antipsychotic used rarely due to increased blood monitoring necessary on this medication given risk of reduction in white blood cell counts.
 Side effects include but are not limited to weight gain.

-• Nuplazid: Inverse agonist and agonist at serotonin receptors.
-Only FDA approved medication for delusions and hallucinations in Parkinson’s disease.
+• Pimavanserin is a selective serotonin inverse agonist and antagonist tartgeting receptors believed to play an important role in psychosis.
+It is the only FDA approved medication for psychosis and hallucinations in Parkinson’s disease.
 On this medication, symptoms may get worse for the first two weeks before they improve.

 Medications for REM (rapid eye movement) sleep behavior disorder:

-• Clonazepam: benzodiazepine, taken in small doses nightly to prevent the acting out of dreams
+• Clonazepam is a benzodiazepine, taken in small doses nightly to prevent the acting out of dreams.
+Side effects include but are not limited to sedation, incoordination and memory impairment.

 Medications for neurogenic orthostatic hypotension:

-• Fludrocortisone: taken once a day by mouth this is a mineralocorticoid that increases salt retention from the kidneys thereby increasing water retention to increase your circulating blood volume and target low blood pressure readings
+• Fludrocortisone is a mineralocorticoid that increases salt retention from the kidneys thereby increasing water retention to increase your circulating blood volume and target low blood pressure readings.
+It is typically taken once a day.
+Side effects include but are not limited to salt and water retention.

-• Midodrine: this is an alpha-1-agonist that can be taken up to 3 times a day in doses that range from 2.5-10mg at a time to raise your blood pressure
+• Midodrine is an alpha-1-agonist that can be taken up to 3 times a day in doses that range from 2.5-10mg at a time to raise blood pressure.
+Side effects include but are not limited to supine hypertension.

 Side effects include but are not limited to supine hypertension.

-• Northera: this is a precursor of norepinephrine that works to raise the blood pressure and can be taken up to 3 times in a day in doses that range from 100mg to 600mg at a time
+• Northera is a precursor of norepinephrine that works to raise the blood pressure and can be taken up to 3 times in a day in doses that range from 100mg to 600mg at a time.
+Side effects include but are not limited to supine hypertension.

 Side effects include but are not limited to supine hypertension